TheDomcio/WonderfulPolishLanguage/README.md

 ``Please verify the truthfulness of the information you read and be careful, politics likes to create walls between people.``

-- [Krwiod@wcy.org (Honorowe krwiodawstwo i krwiolecznictwo)](https://krwiodawcy.org) - A page with information on how to prepare for the blood donation process in Poland.
-There is also a [survey which must be completed before each donation](https://krwiodawcy.org/ankiety-dla-kandydatow-na-dawcow) (Now, during coronavirus, an additional questionnaire must also be filled in before entering the waiting room etc.).
-This is a really helpful thing about the subject, and it is also a wonderful action, which is voluntary blood donation.
-- [Fundacja DKMS](https://www.dkms.pl/pl) - On this page you can learn about the bone marrow donation process and you can register as a donor or give dotation (this also applies to people from other countries, because the foundation has many branches).
 - [Rada Języka Polskiego - RJP](https://rjp.pan.pl) - Official website of Council for the Polish Language.
 A very good source of information about Polish.
 [Here you will find a very interesting entry about the classification of punctuation errors](https://rjp.pan.pl/index.php?option=com_content&view=article&id=1100:klasyfikacja-bdow-interpunkcyjnych).
 [A smaller version in English](https://rjp.pan.pl/index.php?option=com_content&view=article&id=1853&Itemid=61) ([And Germany](https://rjp.pan.pl/index.php?option=com_content&view=category&id=72&Itemid=64)) is also available.
 - [Językowe dylematy](http://www.jezykowedylematy.pl) - A website "for everyone who appreciates the correct Polish language" and also with interesting language facts.
 - [Obcy język polski](https://obcyjezykpolski.pl) - a very interesting blog about things related to the Polish language.
 You will also find [many interesting language quizzes here](https://obcyjezykpolski.pl/tematy/quiz-jezykowy/).